Introduction of MS SQL Server

-Data is a collection of facts and figures and we have humungous data available to the users via intetnet and other sources.
+Data is a collection of facts and figures and we have humungous data available to the users via the internet and other sources.
 To manipulate the data, Structured Query Language (SQL) in short has been introduced years ago.
 There are different versions of SQL available in the market provided by different organizations.
-In this articles, we shall see the version of SQL provided by Microsoft.
+In this article, we shall see the version of SQL provided by Microsoft.

 - SQL Server is a Relational Database Management Systems which was developed and marketed by the Microsoft company.

-- SQL and SQL server are built as two layers where SQL server is on the top for interacting with the relational databases.
+- SQL and SQL servers are built as two layers where the SQL server is on the top for interacting with the relational databases.

 - MS SQL Server also has T-SQL or Transact-SQL and the main focus of T-SQL is to handle the transactions.